 Grow Pineapple Lilies in loose, well-drained soil.
 Heavy or soggy soil may cause the bulbs to rot.
 At the start of the growing season, it's best to keep the soil barely moist.
 Once the plant has several leaves, start watering consistently, keeping the soil relatively moist until after flowering.

 In late summer, flower stalks emerge from the plant's center and will rise to a height of 12 to 18 inches (30 to 45 cm).
 Each flower is a column of florets, crowned with a topknot of tiny leaves.
 The florets open slowly from the bottom up, over three weeks or more.
 After the petals drop, they are replaced by attractive seed capsules.

 A dose of liquid fertilizer every 2 to 3 weeks will help keep Eucomis plants lush and vigorous.

 After Bloom Care

-Where Eucomis is hardy, the bulbs can be left right in the ground to bloom again the following summer.
+When Eucomis is hardy, the bulbs can be left right in the ground to bloom the following summer again.
 The bulbs should stay relatively dry while they are dormant, so avoid planting in soggy soil.
 In zone 7, mulching the soil surface in the fall will help protect the bulbs from freezing.